nixworks/public/news/2004/10/14/index.md

 ##### Boeing 747
 ### [ A Boeing 747 cargo plane, en route to Spain, crashes at the end of a runway at Halifax International Airport in Nova Scotia, Canada.
 All seven of the crew are confirmed dead in Canada's worst-ever air cargo crash. ](/news/2004/10/14/a-boeing-747-cargo-plane-en-route-to-spain-crashes-at-the-end-of-a-runway-at-halifax-international-airport-in-nova-scotia-canada-all-se.md)
-_Context: Boeing 747, Halifax International Airport, Nova Scotia_
+_Context: Nova Scotia, Halifax International Airport, Boeing 747_

 ## [Previous Day...](/news/2004/10/13/index.md)